 • Opus 4.6 prefill removed: Assistant message prefills (last-assistant-turn prefills) return a 400 error on Opus 4.6.
 Use structured outputs (output_config.format) or system prompt instructions to control response format instead.

-• 128K output tokens: Opus 4.6 supports up to 128K max_tokens, but the SDKs require streaming for large max_tokens to avoid HTTP timeouts.
+• 128K output tokens: Opus 4.6 supports up to 128K max_tokens, but the SDKs require streaming for values that large to avoid HTTP timeouts.
 Use .stream() with .get_final_message() / .finalMessage().

 • Tool call JSON parsing (Opus 4.6): Opus 4.6 may produce different JSON string escaping in tool call input fields (e.g., Unicode or forward-slash escaping).
 Always parse tool inputs with json.loads() / JSON.parse() — never do raw string matching on the serialized input.